colinleroy/BurgerDisk/README.md

 existence to the Apple //c.

 I solved it by reflashing the firmware using an AVR ISP mkII programmer, which bypasses the Arduino's bootloader.
-As this was not enough, I defer slow inits to after having replied to the computer.
+As this was not enough, I defer storage init to the first Smartport STATUS call, where the computer waits for our answer.

+# Bug number 2

+At that point this firmware works good with a ROM01 Apple IIgs and a ROM4x Apple //c (A2S4000) and a ROM3 Apple //c (A2S4000).
+However!
+It freezes on the A2S4100 with the Memory Expansion Card, because of an over-eager timeout on the Nano.

 # I have an official SPIISD and the same problem, how do I fix it

+# For bug number 1
 If you're here because you want your Apple IIc to see your SPIISD (v1 or v2) on cold boot, here are your options: